dvya207/crop-disease-system/README.md

 4. Click **Analyze Crop**
 5. Get instant results on the dashboard

----

 ## ⚠️ Notes

 - The `dataset/` folder is excluded from this repo (too large).
 The **pre-trained `.h5` models** are included and ready to use.
 - Weather is currently hardcoded to **Bangalore**.
 You can change the city in `backend/weather.py`.
 - Models are **cached in memory** after first load — subsequent predictions are instant.

----

-## 📄 License

-MIT License — free to use and modify.